alpha01/reconquista-timeline/timeline.md

 - 710 ImportantEvents Witiza dies, but before passing away he inherits the crown to his son Agila.
 Bypassing Visigothic customs, resulting in political unrest
 - 711 ImportantEvents Battle of Guadalete, Visigothic crushing defeat.
 King Rodrigo killed in battle
 - 721 ImportantEvents Battle of Toulouse, Odo the Great's Aquitaine forces defeat invading Umayyad army
-- 732 ImportantEvents Battle of Tours, Frankish commanders Charles Martel and Odo the Great defeat an Umayyad army
+- 732 ImportantEvents Battle of Tours, Frankish commanders Charles Martel and Odo the Great defeat invading Umayyad army
 - 737 ImportantEvents Siege of Avignon, Charles Martel captures the city of Avignon in Provence
 - 737 ImportantEvents Siege of Narbonne, Charles Martel fails to capture Narbonne from the Umayyads
-- 737 ImportantEvents Battle of the River Berre, Charles Martel defeats Andalusian army sent to relieve the Siege of Narbonne in Septimania
+- 737 ImportantEvents Battle of the River Berre, Charles Martel defeats Al-Andalusian army sent to relieve the Siege of Narbonne in Septimania
 - 750 ImportantEvents Umayyad's get overthrown, Abbasid Caliphate established in Baghdad
 - 750 ImportantEvents Great plague affects all of Spain
 - 778 ImportantEvents Charlemagne crosses Pyrenees, fails to get fidelity from the Moors of Zaragoza, Girona, Barcelona and Huesca